Skip to main content

 The primary concern with phthalates, particularly compounds like di(2-ethylhexyl) phthalate (DEHP) and di-n-butyl phthalate (DBP), is their profound and direct anti-androgenic effect.
 Their main target is the testicular Leydig cell, the very factory where testosterone is produced.

 Research demonstrates that phthalate metabolites directly inhibit the expression of key genes and enzymes involved in steroidogenesis, the process of creating steroid hormones.
-They can disrupt the transport of cholesterol into the mitochondria of the Leydig cell, which is the essential first step in the pathway.
+They can disrupt the transport of cholesterol into the mitochondria of the Leydig cell, which is the essential first step in the testosterone synthesis pathway.

 Studies in both animals and humans have shown a consistent negative correlation between urinary phthalate metabolite concentrations and circulating testosterone levels.
 This means that as exposure to these plasticizers goes up, the body’s ability to produce its primary androgen goes down.
 This is a direct chemical assault on the machinery of male hormonal function.